Industrial Noise & Vibration Centre

 dust extract system low frequency noise attenuation

-There are elegant, low-cost solutions to reduce fume or dust extract fan noise that is a common cause of complaints.
-They can also be used to reduce occupational noise hazards from these sources.
-Conventional extract fan silencing is not only subject to clogging, but can also increase backpressure, reducing system efficiency - not what you need from these extract systems.
+Conventional extract fan silencing is not only subject to clogging, but can also increase backpressure, reducing system efficiency - not what you need from an extract system that is intended to protect operators from fume hazards.

 View the detailed guide to fume and scrubber extractor fan noise reduction and silencing techniques.